mhfowler/canalswans-gatsby/static/content/blog/the-war-on-pathogens/the-war-on-pathogens.md

 they will see the tradeoffs differently.

 Ultimately our assessment of risks will involve many different factors.
-My feeling is not that Covid isn't real, but that a number of societal biases have effected the way that it is understood, leading to disproportionate responses on an individual and collective level.
+My feeling is not that Covid isn't real, but that a number of societal biases have effected the way that it is understood.

 <br/><br/>